 Drawing has remained a primary activity for the artist since the late eighties.
 The practice is diaristic - observing the passage of time and documenting the intensely personal, the mundane and the overlooked.
 Hodges has stated: "It always starts inside my body, and I use drawing as a way of getting it out".

 From 2013 to 2015 Hodges was the subject of a major touring retrospective, ‘Give More Than You Take', which started in Dallas Museum of Art, Dallas, Texas and toured to Walker Arts Centre, Minneapolis; Institute of Contemporary Art, Boston; and Hammer Museum, Los Angeles, USA.
-In 2014 a text-based sculpture ‘With Liberty and Justice For All' was installed on the exterior of the new building at Aspen Art Museum, Colorado, USA.
+From April to September 2019 ‘Unearthed', a monumental tree stump cast in bronze, is installed at Grace Cathedral, San Francisco, USA.
+In 2016 a text-based sculpture ‘With Liberty and Justice For All' was installed on the exterior of the new building at Aspen Art Museum, Colorado, USA.